Eklavya's Blog

 • Press Cmd + Shift + . to enable viewing hidden files.

-Install Google Chrome and sync profile
+Install Google Chrome and/or Firefox

 TextEdit preferences